olivermaska/2023ws_do_om/blog.md

 4) Employee Engagement: Holacracy allows individuals and teams to self-manage, promoting autonomy, personal responsibility, and engagement.

-## How does Holacracy an be applied
+## How does Holacracy an be applied?